Conversation Builder quick start

 Next, you use Conversation Builder to connect your bot to the bot agent you just created and get the connection running in the Demo environment.

-Return to Conversation Builder by clicking the Manage conversational AI and bots icon on the toolbar on the left.
+1 - Return to Conversation Builder by clicking the Conversational AI icon on the toolbar on the left.

 - Agent User ID: Select “myBotUser.”
 This is the login name you used for the user agent.

 - Role: Select "Agent."

 - Conversation Type: Select "Messaging."